 Martyn chairs the Quality and Safety Committee and Charitable Funds Committee.
-He is a member of the board, Remuneration and Terms of Service Committee and Health and Safety Committee.
+He is a member of the board, Remuneration and Terms of Service Committee and Mental Health Legislation Committee, which he also chaired during his time as interim Vice-Chair.